 Why do solo developers spend 30% of their build time on rework?

-Building a SaaS product as a solo founder or indie developer means wearing every hat: product, architecture, frontend, backend, DevOps.
-The challenge is that without structured requirements up front, you'll inevitably build features that don't align with your original vision, make architectural decisions you later regret, or miss critical data model considerations that force painful refactors mid-project.
+Building a SaaS product solo means wearing every hat: product, architecture, frontend, backend, DevOps.
+I've been there, and so have dozens of founders I've talked to over the years.
+Without structured requirements up front, you'll inevitably build features that drift from your original vision, make architectural decisions you regret around month three, or miss critical data model considerations that force painful refactors while your runway shrinks.
+The worst part?
+There's nobody sitting next to you to catch those gaps.

 50%